choytr/choytr.github.io/the-intricacies-of-internet-literacy.md

   - Questions
 ---

+# How to be literate on the web
 ## The Bad Thread

 In this Stack Overflow thread, the title, which reads "Create custom tab bar in flutter," does not read like a technical problem whatsoever.
 In fact, it does not even look like a problem; it looks like the title for a tutorial article on tab bars in Flutter.
 Titles are the first thing that any forum browser will see.
 They are the first impression to a question among the sea of countless queries that pop up every single minute.
 If, in the very first few words, you cannot convey the issue you are having clearly, it will almost always be ignored.